-Frequently asked questions and future careers Do we have to sing?

-Yes - if your voice is your chosen instrument.
-Do we have to perform in public?
+future careers Do we have to sing?
+Yes - if your voice is y Yes - if your voice is your chosen instrument.
+Frequently asked questions and

 Yes - it is suggested that your final performance is given to a 'live' audience to give a more realistic feel.